FabAlcindor/VirtualMachinVPN/README.md

   <img width="718" alt="Annotation 2023-08-26 170101" src="https://github.com/FabAlcindor/VirtualMachinVPN/assets/142107701/9df33206-e889-48ce-9cda-899affa2f982">
 </p>
 <p>
   Follow the prompts to download and install prompts.
 Once it is done, congratulations we have successfuly created both a Virtual Machine and set up an Vpn.
+Once the quick connect button is clicked there maybe be a slight break in the remote desktop connection, but the vpn will be up and running.
 </p>
 <br />